Skip to content

 Frequently Asked Questions

-- Yes.
+Yes.
 BimmerCode (€30 one-time, BMW only) is the standard one-time-payment alternative for BMW coding.
 VCDS (Ross-Tech, €350+ one-time, Windows laptop required) is the professional-grade alternative for VAG coding with no subscription.
-Skanyx works with any generic Bluetooth OBD2 adapter and focuses on AI-powered diagnostics rather than coding; it is not a coding tool but covers the diagnostics gap that both Carly and OBDeleven leave wide open.
+Skanyx works with any generic Bluetooth OBD2 adapter and focuses on AI-powered diagnostics rather than coding; it is not a coding tool but adds a real-time, AI-interpretation layer that neither Carly nor OBDeleven focuses on.

 Skanyx Team